Satya1998-debug/behaviour_transformer_policy/report.md

 - *Hydra* environments need to be taken care while training, as the existing code was fully dependent on this.
 - *Recording video* was a challenged which was later figured out.
 - *Pybullet* issue with MacOS, can happen based on macOS version (didnot fully understand the issue)
-- TorchCodec issue in macOS, resolved with dataset.video_backend = "pyav"
+- *TorchCodec* issue in macOS, resolved with dataset.video_backend = "pyav"

 ---

 ## 3. Results

 **Qualitative Analysis**:
-- The model **successfully commits to a consistent pushing strategy** without switching mid-episode.
-- Handles **both left and right push modes** in multi-modal datasets.
-- Occasional failures happen when **offset corrections are inaccurate** near the goal position.
+- The model works on a basic level with this training to predict the future actions.
+- The model mostly overfits after 20-30 epochs for (bins 32, TF head,Layers=4) and after 15-20 epochs for (bins 64, TF head,Layers=6)
+- Longer window size performs better (WS 14 is better than WS 6) with more parameters.
+- Offset and clustering is not much acurate with this basic training.
+- Robot oscilations are observed (similar values for observations and action predictions), indicates a anomaly.
+- Needs improvement (the clusters, transformer parameters need to be adapted)

 **Training Curves**: